 Weight & Size – Photographing is fun, carrying a ton of heavy gear is not.
 Make sure to look at how big and heavy a lens is, especially if you always travel with lots of other stuff as well.
 While Fujifilm’s mirrorless cameras and lenses are great for travel photography due to their compactness, some people may still prefer carrying 1 zoom instead of a few primes, or simply just a pancake lens.

 Image Stabilization – When traveling, you rarely bring a tripod with you.
 Because of this, a zoom lens with Optical Image Stabilization (OIS) is in our opinion a must.
 We are rarely 100% stable when taking pictures, and having OIS will compensate for moving in any direction while taking the picture.
-OIS works only for static subjects though, so while it helps tremendously for landscape, interiors, architecture, products and food, it c
+OIS works only for static subjects though, so while it helps tremendously for landscape, interiors, architecture, products and food, it can’t help when shooting action.

 Weather-Resistant – Many Fujifilm lenses are weather-resistant (look for “WR” in the lens name) which means it’s much much harder for dust or any other particle to get in the actual lens.
 Now just because a lens doesn’t have WR in its name, it doesn’t mean a little bit of rain or dust will damage.
 It simply means you don’t have to worry that much when shooting in difficult weather conditions.